Fractional Divisibility of Spheres with Partially Generic Sets of Rotations: Proofs

 The set $Z_n\subsetneq \SO(d)^\ell$, as an algebraic variety, has dimension smaller than~$m$ which follows from the definition of the \emph{algebraic dimension} of a variety as the maximum length of a strictly nested chains of non-empty irreducible varieties.
 (Indeed, a chain for $Z_n$ extends to a larger chain for $\SO(d)^\ell$ by adding $\SO(d)^\ell\supsetneq Z_n$ at the top.)
-The standard results in the theory of \mbox{(semi-)}\-algebraic sets give that every bounded variety of algebraic dimension $k$ in some $\I R^n$ admits a triangulation into simplices each of which is a smooth submanifold in $\I R^n$ of dimension at most $k$, see e.g.\ \cite[Theorem 5.43]{BasuPollackRoy06arag}.
+The standard results in the theory of \mbox{(semi-)}\-algebraic sets give that every bounded variety of algebraic dimension $k$ in some $\I R^n$ admits a finite partition, with each part being a smooth semialgebraic manifold in $\I R^n$ of dimension at most $k$, see e.g.\ \cite[Theorem 5.38]{BasuPollackRoy06arag}.
 Apply this result to each of finitely many irreducible components $Z$ of $Z_n$.
-The dimension $k$ of each obtained simplex $S$ (as a manifold) is at most~$\dim Z$.
-Indeed, pick a point $\B s\in S$ and the projection from $S$ on some $k$ coordinates which is a homeomorphism around $\B s$.
-Observe that these $k$ coordinates are algebraically independent in the function field $\I R(Z)$ (because a non-zero polynomial on $\I R^k$ cannot vanish on a non-empty open set).
-By \ha{Corollary 2.68}, the algebraic dimension of $Z$ is at least $k$, as claimed.
+The dimension $s$ of each obtained manifold $S$ is at most~$\dim Z$.
+Indeed, pick a point $\B s\in S$ and the projection from $S$ on some $s$ coordinates which is a homeomorphism around $\B s$.
+Observe that these $s$ coordinates are algebraically independent in the function field $\I R(Z)$ (because a non-zero polynomial on $\I R^s$ cannot vanish on a non-empty open set).
+By \ha{Proposition~7.27}, the algebraic dimension of $Z$ is at least $s$, as claimed.

 Thus we covered $Z_n$ by finitely many manifolds of dimension less than $m$.
 As it was observed earlier, each such manifold has Haar measure 0 (namely, by~\kn{Equation~(8.25)}).
 We conclude that the Haar measure of $Z_n$ is indeed zero.